lfanew/lfanew.github.io/content/posts/windmill-ca-trust/index.md

 ![PowerShell](images/success.png)

-### Summary

-1. We have mounted a directory containing our internal CA certificates
-2. We ensured the containers update their store using the `INIT_SCRIPT` environment variable.

 ## Getting Deno's trust

 Deno is a bit of a security nut (which is a good thing!).
 Because of this, however, we need to take some extra steps to have it trust the CA certificates we just mounted.
-Luckily Deno knows this is a problem and [provides a solution](https://docs.deno.com/runtime/manual/getting_started/setup_your_environment#environment-variables).
+Luckily the Deno team knows about this and [provides a solution](https://docs.deno.com/runtime/manual/getting_started/setup_your_environment#environment-variables).

 We set an environment variable `DENO_TLS_CA_STORE` to tell Deno to use our system's CA store.
 All we need to do is have this set inside of our workers.
 Again, we will modify the `docker-compose.yml` for this.